mitsuhiko/lucumr/2020/4/3/contact-tracing.rst

 does not surprise me, because it's an emotional topic.
 However it does hammer home a point that people are very good at misjudging data privacy.

-Almost every person I know uses Google maps on their phone.
+Almost every person I know uses Google maps on their phone with location history enabled.
 With that, they also participate in a large data collection project where there location is constantly being transmitted to Google.
 They use this information to judge how fluid traffic is on the road, how many people are at stores, how busy public transit is etc.  All that data is highly valuable and people love to use this data.
 I know I do.
 I'm also apparently entirely okay with that, even though I know there is an associated risk.

 The Future
 ----------